robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-Sparsify-README.md

 - **Pruning** systematically removes redundant weights from a network
 - **Quantization** reduces model precision by converting weights from `FP32` to `INT8`

-Pruning and Quantization work best when performed with access to training data that allows the model to slowly adjust to the new optimization space as the pathways are removed or become less precise.
-We descibe the key training-aware sparsity algorithms below.
+Pruning and Quantization can be applied with minimal accuracy loss when performed with access to training data.
+This allows the model to slowly adjust to the new optimization space as the pathways are removed or become less precise.

 <details>
     <summary><b>:scissors: Pruning: GMP</b></summary>